Raynella Leath: Murder trial

-Aftermath
+Retrial and release

 Following her conviction, Raynella appealed for a new trial on the basis of Judge Richard Baumgartner's judicial misconduct relative to his drug use.
 She cited the murders of Channon Christian and Christopher Newsom case, which resulted in all of the defendants' convictions being overturned.
 She was released in May 2016 pending a retrial in January 2017.
 In the retrial special judge Paul Summers waited for all evidence to be presented and then declared that insufficient evidence had been presented that Raynella was the murderer and did not permit the jury to decide the case.

 In popular culture

 True crime author Diane Fanning published Her Deadly Web in 2012 about the Raynella Dossett Leath case.
-Her case was first profiled on Deadly Women on November 18, 2011, and subsequently on Snapped on June 17, 2012, and Deadly Sins on January 26, 2013.
+Her case was first profiled on Deadly Women on November 18, 2011, and subsequently on Snapped on June 17, 2012.
 On September 30, 2017, the TV show 48 Hours profiled her and her 2017 murder trial in the episode "The Widow on Solway Road".
 The title references the location of her farm, in Knoxville.

+Her Case is featured on the Season 2, Episode 3, titled "High Society Sins", from the Show, Deadly Sins on January 26, 2013.